FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-4-30-How-Safe-Is-My-Password?.md

 ### Password: 5f4dcc3b5aa765d61d8327deb882cf99

 If you can't tell what the password is, then good(Hint: it's 'password').
 As a matter of fact, this is what your password is converted to when it is stored on a database.
 This gibberish is called a **hash**.
 A hash is an alphanumeric string that is a mathematical representation of a piece of data.
+Hash algorithms are **one-way functions** that will take in some input and output a string.
+This is different from encryption algortihms, which are **two-way functions**(encrypt and decrypt).
 There are many different hashing algorithms that exist to serve this purpose.
-Hash algorithms are one way functions that will take in some input and output a string.
-The above example is called an MD5 hash, which is no longer considered secure.
+The above example is called an MD5 hash.

 Hashes have important properities that they must abide by in order to be considered secure:

-* Given a hash, it should be difficult to decipher the original message.
+* Given a hash, it should be computationally difficult to decipher the original data.
 Remember, hashes are one way functions.
-* Hashing should ALWAYS produce unique strings.
-This means that given 2 different inputs, the hashes produced should not be the same.
+* Hashing should **always** produce unique strings.
+This means that given 2 unique inputs, the resulting hashes should be different.
+Even if one character of data is changed, the hash will be different.

-There are other properties to hashes, but we will focus on these 2.
+There are other properties to hashes, but we will focus on these two.

 ### Password: BruteForce/DictionaryAttack45@@@